spose-ws/spose-ws.github.io/cfp.md

 ## Submissions

-An Easychair link will be posted soon.
-Submissions must be formatted according to the [LNCS-Template](http://www.springeronline.com/lncs).
+Submissions must be done via Easychair at [https://easychair.org/conferences/?conf=spose2020](https://easychair.org/conferences/?conf=spose2020).
+Submissions must be formatted according to the [LNCS-Template](http://www.springeronline.com/lncs) and in **anonymized / blinded** form.

 ## Important dates (might be subject to change, depending on publication constraints)

-* Submission deadline: tbd
+* Submission deadline: tbd (but no earlier than May 31, 2020)
 * Review deadline: tbd
 * Notification to authors: tbd
 * Camera-ready versions: tbd